farlee2121/DevEssentialsBlog/content/draft/2023-03-14-DDD-and-Volatility-decomposition-inseparable.md

 title: Domain-Driven Design and Volatility-based Decomposition Are Inseparable
 ---

 There are many ways to factor a system.
 I initially learned Volatility-based Decomposition.
-I not speak more in Domain-Driven Design terms.
-However, I consider this more a change in framing than a change factoring strategy.
+I now speak in more Domain-Driven Design terms.
+However, I consider this more a change in framing than a change in factoring strategy.
 <!--more-->

 First, let's overview the techniques to get on the same page.